MultimodalUniverse/MultimodalUniverse/scripts/chandra/README.md

 The first three arguments are the number of X-ray counts in the source detection, the signal to noise of the detection, and the angle from the center of the field (the PSF degrades in a X-ray telescope far from the center of the field).
 The lower the number of counts or the signal to noise, the more source spectra are dowloaded, because dimmer sources are also selected.
-Recommended values for a short test are: 4000,80,1.
-To download the majority of the sources: 40,5,10.
+Recommended values for a short test are: 4000, 80, 1.
+To download the largest set of recommended sources is the default: 40, 4, 10.

 "Name of file" refers to the catalog file that is created.

 ## Installing dependencies